MillerCha/altshuler-benfits/README.md

 npm start

-I didn't sure which clicking need to update the children state, so I coded two versions on one page:
+I coded two versions on one page:

 Container1